Strategic Planning for Student Success

-To earn this rigorous accreditation, CTE successfully completed an intensive stakeholder survey, which includes self-study by staff, students, parents, component school district representatives.
+To earn this rigorous accreditation, BOCES successfully completed an intensive stakeholder survey, which includes self-study by staff, students, parents, component school district representatives.
 Such self-assessments are comprehensive and provide data to be used as a tool for continuous improvement and positive change.

 An ongoing, strategic planning process

-The Middle States reaccreditation process is an ongoing, strategic planning effort, rather than a short-term preparation for the upcoming visit by the Middle States team.
+The Middle States re-accreditation process is an ongoing, strategic planning effort, rather than a short-term preparation for the upcoming visit by the Middle States team.
 By becoming active in various subcommittees, the steering committee and by just voicing input into the self-study and planning efforts, Career & Tech staff, community members and students all help move our school in a positive direction.

 The Middle States protocol is part of a strong, single plan for growth and improvement that uses multiple, rich sources of data and information, including:

-- New York State Education Department CTE Program Approval/Re-approval
+- New York State Education Department CTE Program Approval/Re-Approval

 - BOCES CTE Quality Indicators